AislandDigital/OCR/README.md

-# WebOCR
+# OCR

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- web_ocr - Code for the application's Lambda function.
+- ocr - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.